FikriAbdillah01/FikriAbdillah01/README.md

 ## About Me

 Hello, this is Fikri.
 I'm physics graduated from Institut Teknologi Kalimantan.
 I have learn the fundamentals of machine learning such as calculus, linear algebra, programming, and statistics.
 I currently passionate about machine learning and its application in various fields, such as business, economy, healthcare, and of course, physics.
-As a data scientist and machine learning, primarly working on data analysis and prediction by using machine learning.
+As a data scientist and machine learning engineer, I'm primarly working on data analysis and prediction.

 <!--
 **FikriAbdillah01/FikriAbdillah01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.